|Gregory Peck as Atticus Finch in the screen version of TKAM|

 We were not there in 1960.
 Though we have made some progress, we are still not there in 2015.
 Thanks to Harper Lee’s To Kill a Mockingbird (which we now see came about by way of wrestling with the harsh realities of a racist culture in Go Set a Watchman) we have a transformative gift given to us by that hero with a thousand faces.
 Harper Lee took a hard painful look at the racist South and she found that element within our own culture that could save us from ourselves.
 That gift, it turns out is universal – it is not just for the South.
 That saving grace in the midst of injustice and oppression that we see in To Kill a Mockingbird has resonated through the years all over the world.

 Many have left the South and have been changed by the experience of living somewhere else – tracing the hero’s journey.
-Many left and never come back and some returned.
+Many left never to come back and some returned.
 While others have come back home and tried to make a difference, only Harper Lee has returned to the South and given us something so astounding as To Kill a Mockingbird.
 Rather than mourn over the clay feet of a fictional character, or fret over the awkwardness of literary first drafts, I choose to be grateful for Harper Lee and the hero’s journey that she has demonstrated to world.